DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/live-mode.md

 ![Live mode demonstrated in action](../../../images/testcafe-live.gif)

-> This feature replaces the `testcafe-live` module, which is now deprecated.
+> This feature replaces the `testcafe-live` module.
+This module is now deprecated.

 ## How to Enable Live Mode